elinor-oren/DL4SN-e-nose/Report.md

   <img width="525" alt="image" src="https://github.com/elinor-oren/DL4SN-e-nose/assets/127933946/632c0cb1-57c1-467e-bd58-f81d167e36a8">

-While it did well on the cider, the confusion regarding whisky / malbec led me to abandon this approach.
+While the model did well categorizing the cider, the confusion regarding whisky / malbec led me to simply abandon this approach in favor of the logistic regression approach.

 ## 🔵 Model 3: Spirit Classifier Model Softmax 🔵
 I converted my logistic regression model to a Tensorflow model for potential deployment.
+The accuracy of this was 69%, which was higher than my Model 1 attempts.

 ### 🔵 Model 4: Spirit Classifier MLP 🔵

 I added two deep layers to my regression model to increase the complexity.
+The accuracy was the highest of all the models, and I deployed this model to my microcontroller.

 ## Experiments
 <img width="800" alt="image" src="https://github.com/elinor-oren/DL4SN-e-nose/assets/127933946/b7852235-9221-4c27-97ba-036e3fe2504d">